Ipoh Street Art & Mural Art In Ipoh

 Packet Of Heong Peah Mural Art At Ipoh Old Town – Photo by Travelswithsun

-On a side note, Heong Peah are great Ipoh souvenirs to bring home as the shops in Ipoh usually always churn out fresh ones on a daily basis!
+On a side note, Heong Peah are great Ipoh souvenirs to bring home as the shops in Ipoh usually always churn out fresh ones daily!

 4. Cheers!